Jaya325/Workplace/C++/pointers/Pointers.md

 }

-/* Shared pointers */
+# Shared pointers */
-/* -std::shared_ptr is a smart pointer that retains shared ownership of an object through a pointer.
-Several shared_ptr objects may own the same object.*/
+-std::shared_ptr is a smart pointer that retains shared ownership of an object through a pointer.
+Several shared_ptr objects may own the same object.